-Patti McCoy is on trial for killer her boyfriend, Brett Lerner, a maitre d’
+Patti McCoy is on trial for killing her boyfriend, Brett Lerner, a maitre d’

 at the restaurant where Patti worked.
-But was she simply in the wrong
+Or was she simply in the wrong

 place at the wrong time?